ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Importing

-You might have noticed that in the setup there are two `ctn` files mentiond.
-Lets go on and create the `app_config.ctn`.
+You might have noticed that in the setup there are two `ctn` files mentioned.
+Let's go on and create the `app_config.ctn`.

 Inside the `app_config.ctn` we define another parameter: